Smartlinuxcoder/PlaceExplorer/README.md

 * `app.css`: Global styles for the application
 * `geoguessr.css`: Styles for the place exploration interface
 * `input.css`: Styles for the input component

-Note: This README is a basic template and may need to be updated to reflect the actual features and components of the application.